 Case Study

-Voting at federal elections is compulsory for all citizens on the Australian Federal electoral roll.
-The introduction of compulsory voting varied from state to state; you can read about the background and history on the Australian Electoral Commission website.
+Voting at federal elections is compulsory for all citizens included on the Australian Federal electoral roll.
+The introduction of compulsory voting varied from state to state; you can read about the background and history of compulsory voting in Australia on the Australian Electoral Commission website.

-Anyone who is unable to provide a valid and sufficient reason to the Divisional Returning Officer for failure to vote at a federal election, and who does not wish to have the matter dealt with by a Magistrates Court may pay a penalty of $20.
+Anyone who is unable to provide a valid and sufficient reason to the Divisional Returning Officer for failure to vote at a federal election, and who does not wish to have the matter dealt with by a Magistrates Court may pay a penalty.

-If the person refuses to pay the $20 then the matter may be referred to a Magistrates Court, where a fine of $50 plus costs may be ordered on conviction.
+If the person refuses to pay the penalty then the matter may be referred to a Magistrates Court, where a higher penalty (plus costs) may be ordered on conviction.

 On average about 5 per cent of enrolled voters fail to vote.
-In recent federal elections, with a voter turnout of approximately 95 per cent, informal voting (blank or not properly completed ballots) has accounted for about 5 per cent of all the votes cast (from Our electoral system at DFAT).
+In recent federal elections, with a voter turnout of approximately 95 per cent, informal voting (blank or not properly completed ballots) has accounted for about 5 per cent of all the votes cast (see: Compulsory voting in Australia from the Australian Electoral Commission).